Questions & Answers

 - What are the IUCLID Cloud services?

-There are currently two IUCLID Cloud services available: The IUCLID Cloud Trial and the IUCLID Cloud for SMEs service.
+There are currently two IUCLID Cloud services available: The IUCLID Cloud Trial and the IUCLID Cloud service.
 They both have the same functionalities, but they target different uses.
 Learn more about the IUCLID Cloud services in this video.

 - Free of charge